arifanadia/art-and-craft-store-client/README.md

 # art and craft store

-Welcome to the Textile Arts Store website, your ultimate destination for exploring and showcasing beautiful textile crafts!
+Welcome to the art and craft store website, your ultimate destination for exploring and showcasing beautiful textile crafts!

 ## Live Site